 Public health officials advise two new deaths in people with COVID-19 are being reported today:

-a male in his 50s from the Winnipeg health region (reported Thursday); and
+a male in his 70s from the Southern Health-Sante Sud region (reported Wednesday); and

-a female in her 40s from the Winnipeg health region (reported Friday).
+a male in his 50s from the Winnipeg health region (reported Wednesday).

-Eight cases have been removed due to data correction.
-The total number of lab-confirmed cases in Manitoba is 73,573.
+Nine cases have been removed due to data correction.
+The total number of lab-confirmed cases in Manitoba is 72,283.

 Today’s data also shows: